PARA STANDING TENNIS

 JTCC offers free weekly clinics open to players of all levels, whether you’re just picking up a racket for the first time, or an experienced athlete, or anywhere in between.
 Experienced and qualified coaches apply appropriate adaptations to get you playing tennis, no matter your function level or athletic background.

-Session IV runs Monday, April 1 – Sunday, June 9 and clinics are held at JTCC (5200 Campus Drive, College Park, MD 20740).
+Summer classes run June 10 – August 25 and clinics are held at JTCC (5200 Campus Drive, College Park, MD 20740).

 Pop-Up Clinics in the DMV